Small Town Rodeos and the Wild West

 The Canadian Professional Rodeo Association has strict enforcement of rules and regulations in place to ensure the welfare of the animal.
 So, for me rodeos are okay and I hope they won’t disappear soon.

+Taste some real Canadian Food while you’re there.
 Try the mini-donuts, or the horse blankets, or the corn on the cob.
 Or maybe taste a crunchy kettle corn or a taco for some real food!